peeley/haskoban/README.md

 Within the haskoban directory, simply run `haskoban` to start playing!

 ### How to Play
-As a warehouse keeper, your job is to organize the warehouse by  sliding crates into their respective slots in the warehouse.
-Control the your worker ('@') using WASD, and push boulders by walking into them while their path is clear.
-The game is won when there are no slots remaining.
+As a warehouse keeper ('@'), your job is to organize the warehouse by sliding crates ('o') into their respective slots ('v').
+Move your character using WASD, and push boulders by walking into them while their path is clear.
+The game is won when all the slots are filled.

+### Options & Custom Levels
+All levels are stored in plaintext in the `levels/` directory.
+Custom levels can be written in the following
+format:

+First line: Width of level in # tiles

+Second line: Height of level in # tiles

+Rest of file: level written out where each tile is represented as:

+'|' or '-' : wall

+'0' : crate

+'^' : slot

+'@' : player start position

+To play a specific level, pass the `--level` or `-l` with the desired level filename as its argument.

+Currently, the levels are largely borrowed from the ASCII roguelike [Nethack](https://www.nethack.org/), which features a number of Sokoban-style puzzle levels.
+Contributions of custom level designs are greatly welcomed, and level sharing features are planned for the future.